InfraRed Control

 Step 5: Fit the Steering Servos

 You have four servos and eight 6mm, M2.5 screws.
-You may also have 8 nuts.

 Step 6: Fit the Differential Arm